Scotchester/jellybeans/_posts/2016-10-27-life-savers-jellybeans.md

 </div>

-I'm a little puzzled by the inclusion of flavors that aren't part of the traditional five flavors of Life Savors (grape, strawberry, and green apple), and the exclusion of pineapple is a great tragedy, but overall, the beans faithfully represent the flavor profile of Life Savers hard candies.
+I'm a little puzzled by the inclusion of flavors that aren't part of the traditional five flavors of Life Savers (grape, strawberry, and green apple), and the exclusion of pineapple is a great tragedy, but overall, the beans faithfully represent the flavor profile of Life Savers hard candies.
 The cherry flavor, especially, is a dead ringer for its hard candy inspiration.

-That said, looking at the objective taste of them as jelly beans, leaving aside their resemblance to the original Life Savors flavors, I feel that they are definitely lacking in acidity.
+That said, looking at the objective taste of them as jelly beans, leaving aside their resemblance to the original Life Savers flavors, I feel that they are definitely lacking in acidity.
 They also leave a bit of a waxy taste in your mouth.
 On balance, the taste of these jelly beans is rather mediocre.